This post may contain affiliate links. Please read our disclosure policy.

 The secret to the best Texas Sheet Cake lies in how you frost it.

-You see, with just about every cake I’ve ever made, you have to let the cake fully cool before applying the frosting.
+You see, with just about every cake I’ve ever made, like Hummingbird Cake or Carrot Cake, you have to let the cake fully cool before applying the frosting.

 Not with this mouthwatering chocolate cake.